Klyetsk: Architecture

 Before the last war, the town's oldest building was the mid-16th-century Trinity cathedral.
 It was seriously damaged during World War II and eventually blown up by the Soviets in the 1950s.
 Its ruins are still visible, however.
 Currently, the town's main architectural landmark is the Church of the Resurrection, which was built in the provincial Baroque style in 1683.

-Сulture
+Culture

 In Klyetsk, there is the Museum of the History of Kletchina with 10.7 thousand museum items of the main fund.
 In 2016 it was visited by 12.3 thousand people.